Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Wilson College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 124 teachers at this school.
-Out of that number, there were 42 male and 82 female faculty members.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Wilson College.
+In 2024, this ratio at Wilson College was 15:1.
+That means that there were 15 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 100.
+Out of that number, there were 33 male and 67 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Wilson College.

 Student Population Diversity Graph